reritom/Flask-Microservice-Tutorial/README.md

 ...

 If you run `python application.py` you should now be able to target the application to create resources and allocations with populated responses.

+## Gateway Application
+### Why do we need one?
+- The Gateway allows us to present a single public interface to access our microservices.
+From a technical perspective it means the API client only needs to target a single host and single port instead of communicating with multiple services running on different ports and hosts.
+So for one, it adds convenience.
+- Another benefit is to orchestrate the authentication and authorisation of requests.
+Authentication is typically handled by an external system, but then the Gateway will communicate with that system to confirm requests are authorised before internally routing them to the correct microservices.
+- The Gateway can also handle authorisation, which is determining whether requests have permissions to access certain resources.
+In many cases, like the invsys system we developed above, in our service we don't take into consideration which client is consuming the service.
+By making our services client-agnostic, we allow them to focus on their specific purpose which makes them more maintainable, more discrete, and more reusable.
+So our Gateway can then integrate middleware that determines which resources belong to which clients, which itself might done by integrating another microservice for handling client accounts and resources.

+### What will ours do?
+We want our gateway to just route requests to our invsys service.
+Nothing else will be integrated, but by doing this you will see how to consume one service from another service, and when you can do it for one, you can do it for many.

+### Lets do it
+...